moneroexamples/spendkey/README.md

 The private view key is obtained from the private spend key (in `simplewallet`), which in turn can be obtained from the mnemonic seed.
 This means that spend key is much more important than the view key, since it allows to recover your private view key (revers is not true).
-So what it means, is that you shound not be disclosing your private spend key to strangers!
+So what it means, is that you should not be disclosing your private spend key to strangers!